-- In the classroom with stickers. - In Friday's assembly with Headteacher's Award stickers.

-• With Gold Awards for exceptional work, behaviour or attitude.
+- In the classroom with stickers. - In Friday's assembly with Headteacher's Award stickers. - With Gold Awards for exceptional work, behaviour or attitude.
 These are also shared in Friday's assembly and a text is sent home.

-In addition, the whole school uses the following House reward system:
+In addition the whole school uses the following House reward system:

-- House points are given out by members of staff to reward positive actions, good behaviour and learning.
-House Captains add up totals and a weekly winner is celebrated in assembly.
-The winning house is awarded 3 points, second 2 points and third 1 point.
-These are added up across a half term and the winning house is awarded a cup. - Individual certificates for 25 (Merit), 50 (Bronze), 100 (Silver), 150 (Gold) and 200 (Super gold) house points are also awarded and presented in classes.
+- House points are given out by members of staff to reward positive actions, good behaviour and learning, and totals are added up by House Captains from Year 6 at the end of the week.
+A cup is awarded to the winning house in Friday's assembly. - Individual certificates for 25 (Merit), 50 (Bronze), 100 (Silver), 150 (Gold) and 200 (Supergold) house points are also awarded and presented in Friday's assembly.